John Kerry tells AP he backs UAE oil chief overseeing COP28 - KTVZ

 Each year, the country hosting the U.N. negotiations nominates a person to chair the talks.
 Hosts typically pick a veteran diplomat as the talks can be incredibly difficult to steer between competing nations and their interests.
 The nominee’s position as “COP president” is confirmed by delegates at the start of the talks, usually without objections.

 Al-Jaber is a trusted confidant of UAE leader Sheikh Mohammed bin Zayed Al Nahyan.
 He also led a once-ambitious project to erect a $22 billion “carbon-neutral” city on Abu Dhabi’s outskirts — an effort later pared back after the global financial crisis that struck the Emirates hard beginning in 2008.
-Today, he also serves as the chairman of Masdar, a clean energy company that grew out of the project.
+Today, he also serves as the chairman of Masdar, a clean energy company that grew out of the project and has spent or committed tens of billions of dollars to projects worldwide.

 Skepticism remains among activists over al-Jaber, however.
 A call by countries, including India and the United States, for a phase down of oil and natural gas never reached a public discussion during COP27 in the Egyptian resort of Sharm el-Sheikh in November.